 Coders can use high-level or low-level programming languages.
 High-level languages are easier to program but require an interpreter for the machine.
 Conversely, low-level languages speak directly to the machine but are more difficult for programmers.

-The following section explores some of the most widely used programming languages.
+The following section explores some of the most common coding languages.

 JavaScript